-This can be a difficult concept to conceptualize with just a verbal explanation, so please take a few minutes to read the help topic About registering your data with ArcGIS Server.
+This can be a difficult concept to conceptualize with just a verbal explanation, so please take a few minutes to read the help topic registering data on ArcGIS Server.
 This has some diagrams of different situations where data registration can be particularly useful.
 It is one of the most important help topics for ArcGIS Server.

 Please note that if you try to publish a service and ArcGIS Server does not find any of the data paths in your map in its list of registered folders and databases, the data will be packaged up and copied to the server at the time you publish.
 The copying ensures that no data paths will be broken in the published service.
 This automatic data copying is an interesting feature in some scenarios where the publishers do not have the rights to log in to the server machine, but it is not an appropriate workflow for managing large amounts of data.
 The best approach is to make sure you set up workable data locations on the publisher's machine and the server machines, and then carefully register those locations with ArcGIS Server.
 In some cases, like ours, the publisher's machine and the server machine will be viewing the same path to the data.

-Follow the steps below to register your d:\data folder with ArcGIS Server:
+Follow the steps below to register your C:\data folder with ArcGIS Server:

-- Click the Data Store tab to see the list of folders and databases registered with ArcGIS Server.
+- Click on the Data Store link along the left to see a list of the registered data locations.